sugaryourcoffee/development-notebooks/install-rbenv-and-ruby.md

 Install rbenv
 -------------

-Before we install _rbenv_ we make sure we have all dependencies install ed
+Before we install _rbenv_ we make sure we have all dependencies installed

     $ apt-get install autoconf patch build-essential rustc libssl-dev libyaml-dev libreadline6-dev zlib1g-dev libgmp-dev libncurses5-dev libffi-dev libgdbm6 libgdbm-dev libdb-dev uuid-dev

 To install _rbenv_ we can do with `sudo apt install rbenv`.
 But this will not provide the latest version.
 We therefore will install from _rbenv_'s git repository by cloning the _rbenv_ into `~/.rbenv`

     $ git clone https://github.com/rbenv/rbenv.git ~/.rbenv